 - 2. Joint injections injecting treatment directly into the joint is a good way of providing targeted treatment to the problem area.
 This must be done under sterile conditions and we recommend bringing horses to the clinic for these treatments to reduce the risk of complications and increase safety.
-We have a few options of specific joint treatments: - Corticosteroids are strong anti-inflammatory drugs which act to significantly reduce pain and inflammation within a joint.
-They often act as a fire blanket treatment as they have a quick onset but also can wear off quickly and may need repeating at regular intervals to keep on top of the pain and inflammation. - Polyacrylamide hydrogel (Arthramid) is a collagen based product which once injected into the joint incorporates itself into the joint lining and helps improve the elasticity of the joint capsule and improve the quality of joint fluid.
-This is particularly useful as a long term for coffin and fetlock OA. - Hyaluronic acid is a treatment specifically aimed at improving the quality and quantity of joint fluid.
+We have a few options of specific joint treatments: - Corticosteroids are inflammatory drugs which act to significantly reduce pain and inflammation within a joint.
+They often act as a fire blanket treatment as they have a quick onset but also can wear off quickly and may need repeating at regular intervals.
+Certain corticosteroids can deteriorate the cartilage layer further so if regular treatments are needed we may consider alternatives. - Polyacrylamide hydrogel (Arthramid) is a collagen based product which once injected into the joint incorporates itself into the joint lining and helps improve the elasticity of the joint capsule and improve the quality of joint fluid.
+This is particularly useful as a long term for coffin and fetlock - Hyaluronic acid is a treatment specifically aimed at improving the quality and quantity of joint fluid.
 This may be injected at the same time as a corticosteroid. - Ethanol- this is limited to only certain low motion joints eg small hocks joints and causes a non-reversible chemical fusion of the joint- this kills the nerve endings and can be very effective in certain cases. - 3.
 Joint supplements can help slow the progression of OA and ones containing Boswellia have additional anti-inflammatory effects.
-We can provide a specific joint supplement information sheet to help you pick a joint supplement that is best for your horse. - 4.
+We can provide a specific joint supplement information sheet to help you pick a joint supplement that is best for your - 4.
 Systemic treatments for OA include drugs such as 'Cartrophen' (pentosan polysulphate) and 'Tildren' (Tilduronic acid) and are whole body treatments which aim to slow the degenerative changes in multiple joints.
-Tildren is given via an intravenous infusion and Cartrophen is given via a intramuscular injection.
+Tildren is given via an intravenous infusion, 2 treatments 6 weeks apart.
+Cartrophen is given via a intramuscular injection, 4 treatments at weekly intervals.